 Robert Vigoda, a member of Rubin and Rudman’s Executive Committee, focuses his own practice on high-net-worth families in areas such as estate planning, administration, and business succession for family-owned businesses.
 Rob has been recognized for his experience, imagination, and strong sense of service.
 Rob represents some of the most financially successful entrepreneurs and families in the country.
 His proactive approach to identifying and implementing practical strategies has preserved after-tax wealth and ensured business continuation for many entrepreneurs and their families.

-Rob has practiced estate planning, estate administration, and business succession law for over 35 years.
-Much of the planning Rob designs for high net worth families is with an eye towards future generations, so that the planning complements the family’s vision of the legacy it wishes leave behind.
-In this role Rob becomes a family confidant, for both the generation of wealth creators as well as multiple generations to follow.
+Rob practices estate planning, estate administration, and business succession law.
+Much of the planning Rob designs for high-net-worth families is with an eye towards future generations so that the planning complements the family’s vision of the legacy it wishes to leave behind.
+In this role, Rob becomes a family confidant, for both the generation of wealth creators as well as multiple generations to follow.

 Rob was selected by the editors of Worth magazine as one of the “Top 100 Attorneys” in the country for three consecutive years.

 - Limited partnerships and limited liability companies for asset protection, investment, and wealth preservation purposes